- Bring your Business to Florida

 Read more about foreign direct investment in Florida here.

 Florida has a Sister-State Agreement with Wakayama Prefecture, as well as 10 Sister-City partnerships with Fujisawa, Gero, Imabari, Kagoshima, Kami, Miyazu, Nagano, Takamatsu, Urayasu and Moerenuma Park in Sapporo City.
-There are officially registered Saturday Japanese schools located in Miami and Orlando, primarily for elementary and junior high school level, as well as a number of Japanese language classes and clubs.
+There are officially registered Saturday Japanese schools located in Miami, Jacksonville, and Orlando, primarily for elementary and junior high school level, as well as a number of Japanese language classes and clubs.

 INAC Bldg.
 4F